3 Top Tips for a Stand-Out Cornell Essay 2024-2025

 • College of Agriculture and Life Sciences: Applicants must answer one required essay, but you can also choose to answer one or both of the two optional essays.

-• Optional: At Cornell CALS, we aim to leave the world better than we found it, so we seek out those who are not simply driven to master their discipline, but who are also passionate about doing so to serve the public good.
-Please elaborate on an experience where you had a meaningful mpact on people, a community, and/or an environment of importance to you (200-word limit).
+• Optional: At Cornell CALS, we aim to leave the world better than we found it, so we seek out those who are passionate about serving the public good.
+Please elaborate on an experience where you were able to have a meaningful impact on people, a community, and/or an environment of importance to you.
+(100 word limit)

-• Optional: Cornell CALS is dedicated to purpose-driven study of the agricultural, life, environmental, and social sciences and welcomes students with interests that span a wide variety of disciplines.
-Given our agricultural history and commitment to educating the next generation of agriculturalists, please share if you have a background or interest in agriculture, regardless of your intended major.
-An "agricultural entity" for the purpose of this question is defined as cultivating soil, growing crops, and raising livestock (e.g., farm, ranch, greenhouse, vineyard, etc.).
-Select all that apply:
+• Optional: Given our agricultural history and commitment to educating the next generation of agriculturalists, please share if you have a background or interest in agriculture, regardless of your intended major.
+An "agricultural entity" for the purpose of this question is defined as cultivating soil, growing crops, and raising livestock (e.g., farm, ranch, greenhouse, vineyard, etc.) Select all that apply:

 • A primary source of income for my parent/guardian(s) comes from ownership of or employment by an agricultural entity.